dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 words and root cultural elements.
 With constant migration and terrible memory from all the fantastic weed we would undoubtedly be hotboxing in igloos, this vocabulary would be transient.
-Because the communcation systems were so diverse, it would be difficult to culturally exchange with others in a meaningful way, further dampening cultural development.
+Because the communication systems were so diverse, it would be difficult to culturally exchange with others in a meaningful way, further dampening cultural development.